What is the ENS Statelessness Index?

 By the end of March 2020, the Index will contain comparative data for 24 countries: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, France, Germany, Greece, Hungary, Italy, Latvia, Macedonia, Malta, Moldova, Norway, The Netherlands, Poland, Serbia, Slovenia, Spain, Switzerland, United Kingdom, and Ukraine.
 More countries will be added in early 2021.

 The Index allows users to quickly understand which areas of law, policy and practice can be improved by states and which can be looked to as examples of good practice in addressing statelessness.
 It is therefore an invaluable tool for sharing this good practice and raising awareness or focusing advocacy on areas that need improvement.
 There are other indexes examining citizenship and integration policies, for example, as well as thematic research on statelessness in specific countries, but our Index is the first to provide comprehensive and accessible comparative analysis of European countries’ efforts to address statelessness.

 Future plans for the Index

 ENS is working with its members and partners to develop the Index and welcomes all feedback on any aspect from its users.
 We want the tool to be as useful as it can be.
-ENS intends to increase the coverage of the Index in 2019 and 2020.
+ENS intends to increase the coverage of the Index in 2021.
 We will also continue to work with our members and partners to develop other useful resources from the Index data, such as policy briefings, training packages, and awareness raising materials.
 If you have ideas about how the Index could be developed in the future, please tell us!